psu13/mutable-hakyll/posts/aieeek.md

 But, not so fast.

-While the machines sort of _act_ smart and can generate text that _sounds_ smart a lot of this hides the fact that when asked actual specific questions about things the answers that you get, or at least that _I_ get, are almost always not really right, and sometimes comically wrong.
+While the machines sort of _act_ smart, and can generate text that _sounds_ smart, a lot of this hides the fact that when asked actual specific questions about specific things the answers that you get, or at least that _I_ get, are almost always not really right, and sometimes comically wrong.